r-a-dobson/BIOWELL/README.md

     - Harness the power of **R’s extensive packages** to analyze and interpret your survey data.

-4)  <span style="color:#004A86; font-weight:bold">Documentation and
+4)  **Documentation and Support**: The package comes with comprehensive documentation, including user guides and examples, to assist you in utilising the `BIO-WELL` package to its full potential.
-    Support</span>: The package comes with comprehensive documentation, including user guides and examples, to assist you in utilising the `BIO-WELL` package to its full potential.
     Additionally, a dedicated support team is available to address any inquiries or technical challenges you may encounter.

-# <span style="color:#0097AD; font-weight:bold">Get started! </span>
+# Get started!

 Unlock the potential of the BIO-WELL scale and revolutionize your research on biodiversity and human wellbeing with the BIO-WELL Survey